Julia Trotzki

 Not every cocktail is shaken!
 Some drinks should only be gently stirred.

-Here’s how to do it right:
+How to do it right:

-✅ Shake: For cocktails with citrus juice, syrup, or milk (e.g., Margarita, Pina Colada).
+✅ Shake: For cocktails with citrus juice, syrup, or milk (e.g., margarita, piña colada).

-✅ Build directly in the glass: For long drinks with carbonation (e.g., Gin and Tonic, Mojito, Cuba Libre).
+✅ Build directly in the glass: For long drinks with carbonation (e.g., gin and tonic, mojito, cuba libre).

 ➡ Tip: If you don’t have a shaker, you can use a jam jar with a lid – it works just as well!

-5. The wrong order – Order matters!
+5. The wrong order – Order is important!

-❌ First the ice, then the ingredients → The ice starts to melt immediately and dilutes the drink even while mixing.
+❌ First the ice, then the ingredients → The ice starts to melt immediately and dilutes the drink while mixing.

 ❌ First the carbonation, then the alcohol → The drink overflows or loses carbonation.

-Here’s how to do it right:
+How to do it right:

 Mixing cocktails is not rocket science – with the right recipes and a few simple tricks, you can create impressive drinks!
 Whether you want to impress guests, surprise a date, or just enjoy a good cocktail yourself – you only need the right basics.